blaine-geiger/Lab-Phase-2/README.md

-# Home Lab Phase 2 (buckle in, this phase is a long one)
+# Lab Phase 2: Installation and configuration of devices

 ## Installation of Home Lab Network Devices